santule/microbe-ind/README.md

 # microbe-ind
-machine learning to predict ecological indicators using microbe OTUs
+Machine learning to predict ecological indicators using microbe OTUs present in brisbane river.